WA9ONY/LoRa/README.md

   <img width="512" height="512" src="/Images/LoRaBanner3s512.png">
 </p>

-# LoRa: Long Range Radio IoT Projects
+# LoRa: Long Range Wireless IoT Projects

 LoRa (Long Range) is a wireless communication technology that enables low-power, long-range data transmission.
 It is widely used in Internet of Things (IoT) applications for connecting devices over large distances with minimal power consumption.
 Here’s an overview of LoRa: